-In some exceptional circumstances members of the general public/local companies may wish to make donations (such as significant amounts of food products, PPE, electrical equipment or washing products) 'in bulk' for dissemination at random amongst ECT colleagues.
+In some exceptional circumstances members of the general public/local companies may wish to make donations (such as significant amounts of food products, PPE, electrical equipment or washing products) in bulk' for dissemination at random amongst ECT colleagues.
 An example of 'exceptional circumstances' could be during an NHS response to a national pandemic or an ECT response to a major incident; a way for the general public to say 'thank you' for the care given by staff.
-These donations can be accepted by the Trust but can only be accepted under strict guidelines and only by the Head of Corporate Affairs and Resilience or an Associate Director or above.
+These donations can be accepted by the Trust but can only be accepted under strict guidelines and only by the Head of Corporate Affairs and Resilience or a General Manager/Heads of Nursing or above.
 Please refer to 12.7.3.